 The answer to this really depends.
 You may not have the requisite high school credentials to thrive in your first-choice major and we want you to thrive!
 Or the program may have a limited number of spots for new students.
 As a student in COLA, you will have access to many of the same courses that students in other colleges take in their first year, so it might be possible to take some of the coursework for your desired major and, if you do well enough, transfer into that major if you meet the requirements.
 But you may find something to be passionate about right here in our innovative programs in the College of Liberal Arts.
 Our alumni go on to work in business and finance, medicine, law, tech and a variety of other fields.
 You’ll find that the particular major you have in college is less important in the professional world than how well you did and the portfolio of skills and experiences you built along the way.
 Statistics show that by mid-career, liberal arts majors nationally surpass the earnings of those who had professionalizing majors.

 Yes.
-First-year undeclared COLA students are invited to join the COLA Residential Learning Community (RLC) in Alexander Hall are invited to take part in acCOLAdes, a series of programs that take place right in your residence hall designed to build community, orient you to resources and help you on your path toward choosing a major and planning a career.
+First-year undeclared COLA students are invited to join the COLA Residential Learning Community (RLC) in Alexander Hall.
+While both declared and undeclared students can take part in the COLA RLC, special programming for undeclared students will orient you to resources and help you on your path toward choosing a major and planning a career.
 Bonus: you'll make friends and build community along the way.

 COLA graduates are executives in top banking, insurance, media, security and consulting companies; founding partners of advertising, public relations, research and technology firms; and award-winning journalists, writers, educators, artists and policy leaders.
 There just aren’t many fields that a COLA graduate doesn’t work in.
 Check out some of our notable alumni and the careers of our distinguished alumni board.